Tired, Afraid, and Looking for Answers – Cindy's Perimenopause Story

 Another factor that contributed to this fractured care, I think, was that my doctor was a little younger and didn’t have any personal experience with menopause.
 By that point, though, I’d started to understand the importance of educating and advocating for myself.
 I had read a couple of books about menopause, and that really helped me understand what the hell was going on with my body.
 I had also been reaching out to a lot of my friends, people my age, to ask them, are you having these same problems?
 I don't understand what's going on with me.
 Are you having the same thing?
 By and large, my friends were like, “I'm having a little bit of issues, but no, nothing like what you've got going on.”

 I bet that raised alarm bells for sure.
 Did the Celexa help?

 A little bit, but it also had side effects.
-It made my stomach feel terrible so I did not stay on it very long.
-When I went back to the doctor for a follow up, I asked for hormone therapy, and she said she wasn't familiar enough with the treatment risks and benefits to be comfortable prescribing it herself.
-But she was able to refer me back to my gynecologist who had done my hysterectomy, and had also delivered my kids, and is now a NAMS certified menopause specialist.
+It made my stomach feel terrible, so I did not stay on it very long.
+When I went back to the doctor for a follow-up, I asked for hormone therapy, and she said she wasn't familiar enough with the treatment risks and benefits to be comfortable prescribing it herself.
+But she was able to refer me back to my gynecologist, who had done my hysterectomy, had also delivered my kids, and is now a NAMS-certified menopause specialist.

 "So I got really lucky in that respect that a doctor that I knew and trusted is also now a menopause specialist, and she's also my age."